Budget Categories: Long list or short list?

 Next time you book a vacation, would the $200/night room be fine compared to the $250/night room?

-That’s what a CUT BACK is.
-It’s nothing drastic.
+A CUT BACK should not feel drastic.
 It just takes the edge off every time you spend money.

 Go back and review your spending to see if you can find any patterns where you could cut back the traditional budget categories.
 Most of the people I work with pick Dining Out, Target, or Amazon.